spurin/diveintoansible-lab/README.md

 ANSIBLE_HOME=/Users/james/diveintoansible-lab/ansible_home
 ```

-Windows (n.b. 'users' in lowercase is important) -
+Windows (n.b. 'users' and the username (in my case this is james) are in lowercase, this is important) -

 ```
 # Shared config volume